 There are some outdated methods that have been known to cause severe damage in the long-term aftermath of surgery, as well as commonly occurring types of damage.
 Some such cases—all of which have been successfully repaired—include:

 Scalp reduction is a surgery in which the bald area is excised for the hair-bearing skin to be stretched up, pulled together, and stitched or stapled closed.
 This procedure does not actually restore the hair, but rather gives the appearance of restoration.
 It is extremely invasive with many potential complications and risk factors, including scarring (slot formation), infection, and permanent nerve damage.

-The pictured patient underwent several hair restoration surgeries prior to the repair procedure that changed his life.
+The pictured patient underwent several hair restoration surgeries prior to the hair transplant repair procedure that changed his life.
 He’d not only had several surgeries, but all different types—from strip harvesting to flap surgery to punch grafting—leaving an array of damage.
-However the procedures thatseemed to leave the worst disfigurement behind were his multiple scalp reductions.
+However the procedures that seemed to leave the worst disfigurement behind were his multiple scalp reductions.
 The patient developed a severe slot formation as a result.